x

 • Advanced Periodontitis: As gum disease worsens, pockets will deepen and periodontal abscesses will begin to form.
 These will cause pain and a foul taste.
 Enough bone has been lost at this point for the teeth to be significantly mobile and have a poor prognosis.
 At this stage, you could begin to lose teeth or require a specialist to do a surgical procedure.

-Gum disease is the most common cause of tooth loss among adults, but can be prevented with good oral hygiene.
-If you’re beyond the prevention stage and have already been diagnosed with gum disease, don’t despair!
 If caught early and with proper therapy, gum disease can be treated and the progression significantly slowed.
 Our hygienists are highly trained professionals who regardless of your state of gum health will be your partner toward a healthier mouth!